Fremantle Stuff > buildings >

 The Victoria Hall was used by Norm Wrightson and his Orchestra for Saturday night dances for thirty years from 1949, and by his brother Bob Wrightson as a dance studio.
 More recently, it was the home of Deckchair Theatre until 2012 when the lighting rig was deemed to be dangerous and the play in rehearsal (Ingle Knight's The Fremantle Candidate - a play about John Curtin, whose statue is 100 metres away outside the Town Hall) was moved to the Perth Cultural Centre, after which Deckchair Theatre closed permanently.
-The Hall is currently leased by the Fly by Night Club until early 2018, but it's not financially viable.
+The Hall was leased to the Fly by Night Club until early 2018, but it's not financially viable.
 The City Council intends to offer the Victoria Hall for sale in September 2018.

 A stone building with brick quoins and reveals.
 It has been re-roofed with zincalume, the roof having a Dutch gable behind the parapet of the front facade.
 The front facade has paired Corinthian columns flanking the entrance.
 Classical pediment with a dated florid tympanum.
 Denticulated moulding three circular windows with stucco drapery as detailing timber sash windows with restrained stucco architraves.
 Above the windows are moulded pediments.
 Continuous sill moulding forming a dado.
 Fluted pilasters define the ends of the facade.
 Articulated parapet interrupted by half piers.
 Rusticated stone base.
 Double doors.
 The lintels of the windows of the side elevation consist of a three course radiating arch.
 Much of the internal decorative finishes and detailing is intact.
 Heritage Council.